 Welcome to Taiglum Medical Practice

-To make sure you will be called we would suggest ensuring the practice have an up to date mobile phone number and/or email address - you can update details here or if you can't be bothered with the form attach them to your next repeat medication slip.
+To make sure you will be called we would suggest ensuring the practice have up to date contact details - you can update details here or if you can't be bothered with the form attach them to your next repeat medication slip.

 We have now completed the flu vaccine programme for 2020-21

 Lockdown restriction to prevent Covid transmission have been incredibly effective for preventing flu as well and this year has had the lowest flu rates in living memory.
 Unfortunately this may mean that fewer of us have imunity to next year's flu virus, and there have been concerns the winter of 2021-22 could be particularly bad for flu.
 There have also been reports that those who were vaccinated against flu enjoyed some extra protection against Covid.
 Therefore although there has been very little influenza this year we still strongly recommend vaccination in autumn 2021 for those who are advised to get vaccinations.